-TFALL's financial assets available within one year of the consolidated statement of financial position date for general expenditures are as follows:
+TFALL's financial assets available within one year of the consolidated statements of financial position date for general expenditures are as follows:

-2021 2020 Cash and cash equivalents Contributions receivable \$ 25,329,454 14,790,297 \$ 25,395,677 11,632,880 Total financial assets available at September 30, 40,119,751 37,028,557 Less: Commitments to sub-grantees Contractual and other obligations due 15,699,464 4,224,692 17,008,404 4,405,786 Total financial assets available within one year \$ 20,195,595 \$ 15,614,367
+2022 2021 Cash and cash equivalents Contributions and grants receivable \$ 25,893,038 19,782,693 \$ 25,329,454 14,790,297 Total financial assets available at September 30, 45,675,731 40,119,751 Less: Commitments to sub-grantees Contractual and other obligations due 21,429,306 2,419,359 15,699,464 4,224,692 Total financial assets available within one year \$ 21,827,066 \$ 20,195,595

 TFALL is primarily supported by contributions (both with and without donor restrictions).
 As donor restrictions require resources to be used in a particular manner or in future periods, TFALL maintains sufficient resources to meet those responsibilities to its donors.
 As part of TFALL's liquidity management, through budget planning and monitoring, financial assets are made available as its general operations, liabilities, and other obligations require.
-It is TFALL's goal to build reserves to meet current and unexpected operating needs.
-In the event of financial distress or an immediate liquidity need resulting from events outside general operations.
+It is TFALL's goal to build reserves to meet current and unexpected operating needs in the event of financial distress or an immediate liquidity need resulting from events outside general operations.